 In fact, if you find yourself constantly sick and suffering from other symptoms that point to a weak immune system, such as fatigue and headaches, then you may need to re-evaluate your habits.
 In fact, your lifestyle habits could be responsible for your weak immune system.
 That said, if you’re guilty of the below habits, you may need to stop them and stock up on some vitamin C.

 You need to sleep.
 Sleep is imperative to good health, and it’s important that you get at least 8 hours of uninterrupted sleep every night.
 Not doing so will comprise your immune system, as lack of sleep affects your body’s disease-fighting antibodies, making you prone to illnesses.

-If you’re battling with getting some good sleep, be sure that you stop using your devices at least 45 minutes before bed.
+If you’re battling with getting some good sleep, be sure to stop using your device at least 45 minutes before bed.
 You can also make sure that there’s no TV in your bedroom.
 Additionally, essential oils have also been found to help one get a good night’s rest.

 2. You’re smoking

 The health problems associated with smoking have been well-documented, and yet people can’t seem to put out their cigarettes.